-Unexpectedly, many meteorites, of every type, contain minerals that formed through reaction with liquid water (a phenomenon known as ‘aqueous alteration’).
-In some cases the minerals hydrated before the particles which make up the meteorites coalesced.
+Unexpectedly, many meteorites, of every type, contain minerals that formed through reaction with liquid water (‘aqueous alteration’).
+In some cases the minerals hydrated before the particles making up the meteorites coalesced.
 Water vapour was suspended in space, wetting the grain surfaces and making them stickier, thereby accelerating the process by which grains accreted.
-Another interesting fact is that the amount of water tends to be in inverse proportion to the chondrules [see part 3].
+Another interesting point is that the amount of water tends to be in inverse proportion to the chondrules [see part 3].
 Some meteorites that lack chondrules consist entirely of aqueous minerals.
 Apparently, the source of the heat that prevented hydration was the chondrules themselves.
 If conditions were cool enough, hydration almost always occurred.

-Hydrated minerals have also been detected remotely in comets and asteroids and directly recovered from the short-period comet Tempel 1, investigated by NASA’s Deep Impact probe.
+Hydrated minerals have also been detected remotely in comets and asteroids and directly recovered by NASA’s Deep Impact probe from the short-period comet Tempel 1.
 Comets, of course, contain copious amounts of frozen water.

 Interplanetary space seems to have been wet.
 Evidence for this doesn’t just come from asteroids and comets.
 All the terrestrial planets show signs of having once been drenched by water – even Mercury.
-One of the most astonishing findings of the ongoing Messenger mission is that in areas untouched by solar radiation (under the walls of high-latitude craters) there is abundant water.
-The surface of Ceres, the largest body in the asteroid belt, has also been found to be icy.
+One of the most astonishing findings of the Messenger mission was that in areas untouched by solar radiation (under the walls of high-latitude craters) water abounds.
+Ceres, the largest body in the asteroid belt, is estimated to be 50% ice and 50% rock by volume.

 Perhaps the most surprising instance is Venus.
 Although the planet today has a hot dry surface and is shrouded under clouds of carbon dioxide and sulphuric acid, the high ratio of deuterium to hydrogen in its atmosphere suggests that it once hosted a substantial ocean, subsequently evaporated (or blasted) away.
 Deuterium, an isotope of hydrogen, can combine with oxygen to produce a heavy form of water, and the inference is that ultraviolet radiation from the sun split the evaporated water into hydrogen, deuterium and oxygen.
 The lightest gas, hydrogen, escaped into space, as did most of the deuterium, but a proportion remained in the atmosphere.
 The heavier oxygen oxidised the crust.

-Mars’s early history is no less puzzling than Earth’s and Venus’s.
+Mars’s early history is no less puzzling.
 Its surface is both cold and dry, yet there is evidence of former water wherever one looks.
-The ancient impact-gouged depression in its northern hemisphere once contained an ocean more than 400 metres deep, covering a third of the planet’s surface.
+The ancient impact-gouged depression in its northern hemisphere once contained an ocean more than 400 metres deep, covering a third of its surface.
 Deltas and valley networks – the ancient conduits of water from the highlands – fringe the basin.
-Within its hollow one can still see the faint outlines of smaller craters whose walls were eroded by the ocean and whose floors received thick sheets of diluvial sediment.
+Within the basin one can still see the faint outlines of smaller craters whose walls were eroded by the ocean and whose floors received thick sheets of diluvial sediment.
 In other regions, ejecta splashes surround the craters, showing that the ground had (or was shock-heated to) a mud-like consistency.
 When asteroids bombarded the planet, the surface was wet.
 Condensing clouds continued to rain on the lowlands for many years, repeating their cycles of evaporation, re-precipitation and runoff, until gradually the water seeped into the ground.
-There it is now locked up as subsurface ice.
+It is now locked up as subsurface ice.

 - its fragmentary nature, it is estimated to contain more than 100,000 objects over 50 km in size and, wildly contrary to computer models, quadrillions of objects 10–100 metres in size (Cooray 2006);